Covid-19 Update Kanuhura

 Airport measures on arrival

-What are the requirements prior to the departure from Maldives?
+What are the requirements prior to the departure from the Maldives?

 It is the guests’ responsibility to verify their country of origin or their next destination’s requirements prior to their departure date.